isc-projects/kea/doc/guide/hooks-lease-cmds.rst

 ``lease6-add`` can also be used to add leases for IPv6 prefixes.
 In this case there are three additional parameters that must be specified: subnet-id, type (set to value of "IA_PD"), and prefix length.
-The actual prefix is set using ip-address field.
+The actual prefix is set using the ip-address field.
 Note that Kea cannot guess subnet-id values for prefixes; they must be specified explicitly.
 For example, to configure a lease for prefix 2001:db8:abcd::/48, the following command can be used: